sgoguen/journal/2022/09/domain-models/notes.md

 Even with gold and silver, the point of acquiring gold and silver is to use it to buy goods and services, either in the near future or at some point in the future.
 Because money is such a ubiquitous focal point of our lives, it's easy to forget that it is ONE tool serving a larger purpose, and not the purpose itself.
+I know we know this, but I can't stress enough how easy it is to forget it in our day-to-day.
+Our money is so liquid, everytime we try to tell our brain that it's not the point, our brains reflexively dismiss the idea as hippie nonsense because even if the notion is true, the idea doesn't actually seem to serve us in most practical situations.

+And your brain is right.

 Here's another way of looking at gold and silver:  They are implicit IOUs.
 Nobody has actually sworn on a stack of bibles that they will exchange gold and silver for goods and services and there is no central authority forces people to accept gold and silver.